 It is true that a baby sleeping is apparently the most adorable sight in the world.
 According to some estimates, nearly 10% of babies make different noises while sleeping.
 In most circumstances, snoring in babies is nothing to be concerned about.

-Often, it happens due to immaturity and constricted airways overfilled with mucus, an issue that usually resolves as the airways develop.
-However, does snoring in babies point to any underlying condition that needs medical attention?
+Often, it happens due to immaturity and constricted airways being overfilled with mucus, an issue that usually resolves as the airways develop.
+However, does snoring in baby’s point to any underlying condition that needs medical attention?
 Continue reading to know more about snoring in babies.

 Snoring happens when there is some sort of blockage of airflow through the baby’s nose and throat.
 This can happen due to:

 Some more significant problems that can cause snoring in infants include:

 Apnea refers to the temporary interruption of breathing.
 Infant sleep apnea is a sleep-linked breathing disorder.
 It occurs in babies who are less than one year of age.
 It involves reduction and a temporary break in breathing that occur in the course of the baby’s sleep.

 A deviated septum happens when the nasal septum (the part that divides the nasal cavity of the nose in half) of the baby considerably deviates from the center, making breathing difficult.
 This often gives rise to loud breathing and snoring during sleep.

 Snoring in babies is predictive of a child developing asthma.
 Studies have shown that children with asthma are two times more likely to snore than the ones without asthma.

 Apnea of prematurity is a problem that occurs in premature babies born prior to 34 weeks of pregnancy.
 Owing to their underdeveloped respiratory system, a premature baby develops breathing issues.
 This results in snoring.
 Continuous and close monitoring of the baby is essential in such a situation.